Wisdom

 Personal Reflection

-- Where in my life am I acting like an owner instead of a caretaker of what God has given me?
+• Where in my life am I acting like an owner instead of a grateful guest?

-- When was the last time I thanked God for blessings and also for the fact that He owns everything - including me?
+• When was the last time I thanked God for salvation and for the everyday gifts of this world?

 A Challenge For You